|Nominal duration||3 years|

 Entrance exam: The entrance exam consists of written assignment (written answers to the questions concerning their motivation and desire to study at the programme) and an interview with the admissions committee via Skype.

-Please submit a concise and exact answer (max 200 words per question) to the following four questions:
+Please submit a concise and exact answer (max 200 words per question) to the following questions:

 Students with long-term medical conditions*, may encounter obstacles in higher education.
 Aiming to provide equal education students have the opportunity to apply for adjustments to compensate for the disadvantage that their condition may result in.
 Lectures have the right to give reasonable adjustments, but not an obligation.